Mickie Knuckles

 Mickie Lee Knuckles (born May 16, 1984) is an American professional wrestler.
-She is best known for work on the independent circuit, particularly Independent Wrestling Association Mid-South, Chikara, H2O - Hardcore Hustle Organisation, ICW No Holds Barred, AWR - Asylum Wrestling Revolution and Combat Zone Wrestling, as well as a brief stint with Total Nonstop Action Wrestling under the ring name Moose.
+She is best known for work on the independent circuit, particularly Independent Wrestling Association Mid-South, Chikara, Juggalo Championship Wrestling, H2O - Hardcore Hustle Organisation, ICW No Holds Barred, AWR - Asylum Wrestling Revolution and Combat Zone Wrestling, as well as a brief stint with Total Nonstop Action Wrestling under the ring name Moose.
 Knuckles is also notable for her hard-hitting style and intergender deathmatches.

 Early life

-Mickie Knuckles was born in the small southern Indiana city Clarksville, Indiana on May 16, 1984.
+Mickie Knuckles was born in the small southern city Clarksville, Indiana, on May 16, 1984.
 Knuckles graduated from Charlestown Senior High School.

 Professional wrestling career

 Knuckles has been a fan of professional wrestling since she was five years old, and she started training to become a professional wrestler under Chris Hero, Mark Wolf and Bull Pain.
 During this time, she also worked as a referee and part of the security for Independent Wrestling Association Mid-South shows.
-Knuckles became the final graduating student of the IWA-MS Wrestling School, and would go on to wrestle many various opponents including Amazing Kong and Too Cold Scorpio.
+Knuckles became the final graduating student of the IWA-MS Wrestling School, and would go on to wrestle various opponents including Amazing Kong and Too Cold Scorpio.